Financial Aid

 A student’s Satisfactory Academic Progress (SAP) will be evaluated each semester at the end of the payment period and for all periods of enrollment regardless of whether or not Financial Aid was received.
 Students who meet SAP standards will be coded as making satisfactory academic progress and will retain eligibility for financial assistance funds for the following semester.

 Students who do not meet SAP standards will be placed on SAP warning for one semester.
 Students placed on SAP warning will retain their eligibility for Student Federal Aid during the warning semester.
-The student will be notified of an SAP warning by email to their WIT email address followed by a letter to their permanent address.
+The student will be notified of an SAP warning by email to their university email address.

 At the end of the warning period, SAP standards will be reviewed.
 If the student meets SAP standards, they will once again be coded as making satisfactory academic progress and will retain eligibility for Student Federal Aid for the following semester.

 If the student is unable to meet the standards for SAP, they will be placed on Financial Aid Suspension and will no longer be eligible to receive financial assistance funds at the institution until such time that they are able to meet the standards of SAP.
-The student will be notified of an SAP suspension by email to their WIT email address followed by a letter to their permanent address.
+The student will be notified of an SAP suspension by email to their university email address.

 Appeal Process

 Students who become ineligible for federal student aid due to not meeting the financial assistance standards of satisfactory academic progress may appeal for a review of that determination.
-A student who believes they have extenuating circumstances that affected their ability to progress satisfactorily should appeal utilizing the appeal application within 30 days of the date of the letter indicating a loss of financial aid eligibility.
+A student who believes they have extenuating circumstances that affected their ability to meet academic progress should appeal utilizing the appeal form within 30 days of the date of the email indicating a loss of financial aid eligibility.
 Examples of cases that may be considered are as follows:

-• the student has an approved academic plan that will ensure that the student will be able to meet SAP standards by a specific point in time or successfully complete their academic program.
+- the student has an approved academic plan that will ensure that the student will be able to meet SAP standards by a specific point in time or complete their academic program.

 Appeals will be reviewed by the Financial Aid Appeals Committee for reconsideration based on extenuating circumstances presented by the student.
 Decisions by this committee are considered final.
 If the appeal is approved, the student will be placed on financial aid probation and will have one semester (or time as specified by the approved academic plan) to meet SAP requirements and remain eligible for financial aid.